raiden90s/ha-cloudedge-oss/README.md

 mode: single
 ```
-# Away From Home example
+## Away From Home example
-If you use an input_boolean, presence automation, or alarm mode helper, you can arm all cameras at once by enabling motion detection when nobody is home.
+If you use an `input_boolean`, presence automation, or alarm mode helper, you can arm all cameras at once by enabling motion detection when nobody is home.

-The exact switch.*_motion_detection entity IDs may differ depending on your device names, so confirm them in Home Assistant Developer Tools before copying this example.
+The exact `switch.*_motion_detection` entity IDs may differ depending on your device names, so confirm them in Home Assistant Developer Tools before copying this example.
 ```yaml
 input_boolean:
   away_from_home: